 [contact-form][contact-field label=”Name” type=”name” required=”true” /][contact-field label=”Email” type=”email” required=”true” /][contact-field label=”Website” type=”url” /][contact-field label=”Message” type=”textarea” /][/contact-form]

-See our video page to see the Verts in action, stomping to the top of chutes and lines both big and small.
+See our video page to see them in action, stomping to the top of chutes and lines both big and small.